codescape/jira-scrum-poker/docs/configuration.md

 If Scrum Poker is not activated for all projects with the `Activate Scrum Poker` setting in the global settings this project specific setting allows you to activate Scrum Poker explicitly for the current project.

+#### Confirmed Estimate Field

+You can overwrite the globally configured field to persist the confirmed estimate in the project specific settings.
+Jira Software creates the `Story Points` field for estimates.

 ### Workflow configuration

 Scrum Poker for Jira provides functions to interact with Scrum Poker from your Jira workflows.